tlienart/SimonCoste.github.io/posts/kelly.md

 ## Fixed-fraction strategies

 Here's the setting: you are in a situation where, for $n$ epochs, you can gamble money.
 At each epoch you can win with probability $p$, and if you win you get $w$ times your bet.
-If you loose (with proba $q=1-p$) you loose $\ell$ times your bet.
+If you lose (with proba $q=1-p$) you lose $\ell$ times your bet.
 Therefore, if you bet $1€$, your expected gain is
 $$e = p w  -q\ell.$$
 And if you bet $R$, your expected gain is $Re$.